 Heidi Klum Finally Reveals Her 2017 Halloween Costume — Is It Her Best Ever?

 Heidi Klum always plans her Halloween costume months in advance, so we weren’t surprised to see her INSANE choice this year!
-See her scary costume, here!
+Click in to see pics of her scary costume!

 Heidi Klum looked CRAZY at her annual Halloween party on October 31 in New York City.
 The model shut down the carpet, wearing an epic werewolf costume.
 This elaborate look was many months in the making.
 “I always start in the summer,” Heidi told HollywoodLife.com EXCLUSIVELY, back in September.
 “Yeah!
 Things are being built already!
 It takes a long time to build things, especially when I have a lot of plastic pieces to be put on my face to change my face — they have to be built.
 Or if I have contact lenses that have to be made.”